Bidding for government contracts

 Each request for quote or tender is unique, and therefore the local content questions asked may differ.
 You should read the questions carefully and provide a response that is relevant to that procurement activity and brings out the local benefits of your proposal in the strongest possible way.

-For more information on the government's Buy Local plan go to the Buy Local website.
+For more information read the Buy Local Plan.

 If you are unsuccessful